svshinde83/calculator/README.md

 # calculator
 This repository is an application to do arithmetic calculations.

-Softwares used:
+Prerequisites / Softwares used:

 Java 8

-Spring Boot
+Spring Boot 1.5.1.RELEASE

-Maven
+Maven latest version 3.x>

-Run the application:
+To Run the application:

 Open terminal and navigate to the root and issue following command : mvn spring-boot:run